bevy-cheatbook/bevy-cheatbook/src/setup/unofficial-plugins.md

 ### Code Helpers

-[`bevy_asset_loader`][project::bevy_asset_loader] is a more flexible and opinionated helper for managing and loading [assets][cb::assets].
+[`bevy_asset_loader`][project::bevy_asset_loader] is a more flexible and opinionated helper for managing and loading [assets][cb::asset].
 Uses custom syntax to let you declare your assets more conveniently.
 It can track loading progress and perform a state transition for you.